lil-lab/cb2/server/assets/Readme.md

-Assets placed in this directory will be served at path /assets/<md5sum of filename>
+Files placed here will be served at /assets/<md5sum of filename>